 Although daylighting faced problems in the past because energy-inefficient windows and skylights contributed to both heat gain and energy loss ” and created other issues, such as paints and fabrics that faded from direct sunlight ” advances in energy-efficient windows and lighting design have turned daylighting into a viable and affordable natural-lighting solution.

 There are several key principles to designing or modifying a home for effective daylighting:

 – Base your daylighting decisions on utility, not aesthetics.
 The sizes and locations of windows should be based on the cardinal directions instead of how they make your house look from the street.

 – South-facing windows are best for quality daylighting and for moderating seasonal temperatures.
 South-facing windows allow the most winter sunlight into the home but little direct sunlight during the summer, which limits heat gain during warm months while increasing heat gain during cold months.

-– North-facing windows are best for admitting relatively even sunlight and producing little glare.
-They also do the best job of limiting unwanted solar heat gain during hot summer months.
+– North-facing windows are best for admitting relatively even a sunlight and producing little glare.
+They also do the best job of limiting unwanted solar heat gain during the hot summer months.

 Daylighting Can Reduce Your Monthly Electric Bills

 It’s one thing to say that daylighting can reduce monthly expenses by lowering your electric bills, but it’s another thing to be able to prove it.
 That’s why the Energy Center of Wisconsin conducted an experiment on daylighting at the Energy Resource Station in Ankeny, Iowa.

 The experiment measured commercial HVAC (heating and cooling) energy use in two different buildings one that incorporated daylighting principles (the test building) and one that didn’t (the control building).
 The experiment simulated three different seasons summer, fall, and winter, and found that daylighting produced significant annual savings per square foot in the test building: